20 Things To Do Thanksgiving Weekend in NYC with Kids

 4. Go to CAMP

-Check out the PAW Patrol Experience at the Hudson Yards branch of CAMP.
+Check out Disney Encanto x CAMP at the Flatiron branch of this popular chain.
 There's more fun to be had at CAMP's other locations in Manhattan and Brooklyn.

 Whether or not you've got family in town, Lady Liberty is still a worthy outing.
 While the crowds are focused on Midtown's shopping hot spots, head way downtown and hop a ferry to visit Lady Liberty.
 The lines will be shorter, the crowds lighter, and the views just as stunning.
 Make sure to visit the Statue of Liberty Museum and save time for Ellis Island, too.